emischorr/RubyPiLCD/README.md

 # RubyPiLCD
-A Ruby Gem to control a LCD on the Raspberry Pi
+A Ruby Gem to control a LCD with HD44780 controller on the Raspberry Pi